WELCOME TO CLASS 13

 Every week, a new 'Star of the Week' will be chosen.
 This will be someone who has impressed Mr Hughes or the other adults who work with Class 13.
 Their picture will appear here and then below in the class gallery.
 The 'Star of the Week' is allowed to choose the register language for the following week.

-Our new Star of the Week was chosen for working hard with Mrs Clowes to improve his writing.
+Our new Star of the Week was chosen for memorising her performance lines quickly.
 Well done!

 Happiest register voice